CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/ifplugd.md

 ---
 title: ifplugd
 author: Cumulus Networks
-weight: 315
+weight: 311
 aliases:
- - /display/CL40/ifplugd
+ - /display/CL37/ifplugd
- - /pages/viewpage.action?pageId=8366416
+ - /pages/viewpage.action?pageId=8362693
-pageID: 8366416
+pageID: 8362693
 product: Cumulus Linux
-version: '4.0'
+version: 3.7.7
-imgData: cumulus-linux-40
+imgData: cumulus-linux-377
-siteSlug: cumulus-linux-40
+siteSlug: cumulus-linux-377
 ---
-`ifplugd` is an Ethernet link-state monitoring daemon that executes user-specified scripts to configure an Ethernet device when a cable is plugged in, or automatically unconfigure an Ethernet device when a cable is removed.
+`ifplugd` is an Ethernet link-state monitoring daemon, that can execute user-specified scripts to configure an Ethernet device when a cable is plugged in, or automatically unconfigure it when a cable is removed.

 Follow the steps below to install and configure the `ifplugd` daemon.

 ## <span>Install ifplugd</span>